A pile of rubble, dirt and broken bricks came into view

 (they are happily laughing and joking with each other the moment the light

-turns green); we have the vegetable sellers and the fruiters on the side walk painting
+turns green); we have the vegetable sellers and the fruiters on the side walk

-chattering of all the people who are indulging themselves……..
+the happy chattering of all the people who are indulging themselves……..

-At night it is more beautiful- All the dirt and grime is
+At night it is more beautiful- All the dirt and grime is hidden;

-bustle is there and if you are looking for peace and tranquility then its
+and if you are looking for peace and tranquillity then its better you do not

-better you do not come out of the house!
-If you have the time and are feeling
+come out of the house!
+If you have the time and are feeling good and have no

-good and have no shopping to do then venture into the side lanes and take in
+shopping to do then venture into the side lanes and take in the gaily decorated

-the gaily decorated houses during Diwali and specially now, for Christmas is
+houses during Diwali and specially now, for Christmas is near.
+The old derelict

-near.
-The old derelict buildings deck themselves up with bright twinkling
+buildings deck themselves up with bright twinkling lights which add to the glow

-lights which add to the glow and hide the faded paintwork and broken wood work!
+and hide the faded paintwork and broken wood work!
+(During the day

-(During the day they wouldn't merit a second glance!)
+they wouldn't merit a second glance!)

 After a gap, a major part of the family was together and